CosmoSimio/lmsupporttools_image/README.md

 You can also deploy this in a kubernetes cluster using the `lmsupporttools-deployment.yaml` file in this repo.

-To install in your cluster run command ---
+To install in your cluster, run command ---

 `kubectl apply -f lmsupporttools-deployment.yaml`

-When the pod is in a `Running` status, the following command will output the URL of the `lmsupporttools` service ---
+When the pod is in a `Running` state, the following command will output the URL of the `lmsupporttools` service ---

 `kubectl get service lmsupporttools -o jsonpath='{.status.loadBalancer.ingress[0].hostname}'`

-You can copy/paste the URL in your web browser to view the LM Support Tools portal.
+You can copy/paste the URL in your web browser to view the `LM Support Tools` portal.